Ice pick: Use as weapon

 Because of its availability and ability to puncture the skin easily, the ice pick has sometimes been used as a weapon.
 Most notoriously, New York's organized crime groups known as Murder Incorporated made extensive use of the ice pick as a weapon during the 1930s and 1940s.
 There were up to 1,000 murders committed by this group.
 In 1932, the bodies of two young men were found who had been stabbed numerous times with an ice pick.
 A man named Jacob Drucker was found guilty of murdering a man in 1944.
 His victim had been stabbed with an ice pick over 20 times.
 The most feared hitman of his day, Abe Reles, used the ice pick as his weapon of choice, usually stabbing his victims in the ear.

 According to New York City police, ice picks are still used today as street weapons.
 On August 21, 2012, a man was attacked with an ice pick in the Bronx.
 John Martinez, a man from the Bronx, was convicted of several robberies using an ice pick in 2011.

 Murderer Richard Kuklinski, who claimed to have killed over 200 people, was reported to have used an ice pick among other weapons.

 During the early morning of August 16, 1975, Utah Highway Patrol Trooper Robert Hayward arrested Serial Killer Ted Bundy, amongst the items found during a search of Ted's Volkswagen was a brown gym bag containing a red handled ice pick along with handcuffs, rope, ski mask, panty hose mask, flashlight, GLAD garbage bags, and other incriminating items.

 Leon Trotsky is sometimes incorrectly said to have been killed with an ice pick.
 He was actually killed with an ice axe, a mountaineering tool.

-An ice pick (later revealed as a screwdriver) and a kitchen knife were used by Luka Magnotta to murder Jun Lin in 2012.
+An item that resembled an ice pick (later revealed as a screwdriver) and a kitchen knife were used by Luka Magnotta to murder Jun Lin in 2012.

-In 2018, a 25-year-old man was killed at a New York City bus stop when he was stabbed with an ice pick.

-In the Philippines, an ice pick is a common weapon, particularly in the slums of Manila.